michel1991/ocp-java-11/modulars/md/PROCESS_TO_GENERATE_MODULE_NAME.md

 removing numbers, and changing special characters to periods (.).
 This leaves us with dog.arthur, which is option C.

+###### Suppose we have an automatic module on the module path named lizard-^-cricket-^-1.0.0-SNAPSHOT.jar
+###### and no Automatic-Module-Name specified.
+What module name should named modules use to reference it?
+* A. lizard-cricket
+* B. lizard.cricket
+* C. lizard-cricket-SNAPSHOT
+* D. lizard-cricket.SNAPSHOT
+* E. None of the above

+The rules for determining the name include removing the extension, removing numbers and changing special characters to periods (.).
+Additionally, we remove the version information from the end, which is 1.0.0-SNAPSHOT.
+Finally, we normalize the duplicate dots, which gives us option B: lizard.cricket.

-### Suppose we have a JAR file named cat-1.2.3-RC1.jar and that Automatic-Module-Name in the MANIFEST.MF is set to dog.
-What should a named module referencing this automatic module include in the module-info.java?
+#### Suppose we have a JAR file named cat-1.2.3-RC1.jar and
+#### that Automatic-Module-Name in the MANIFEST.MF is set to dog.
+#### What should a named module referencing this automatic module include in the module-info.java?
 *  A. requires cat;
 *  B. requires cat.RC;
 *  C. requires cat-RC;